Abhilash-Ponnachan/aws-notes/notes-overview.md

    - We can replicate the entire contents of the bucket or selected items based on _Tags_ or _Prefixes_.
    - The target bucket for replication can belong to a different accout, and even the ownership of the target bucket can be delegated.
    - Replication requires an IAM role to be associated with it.
 This enabes access control and monitoring.
    - While setting up CRR, there is a gotcha that can catch you unawares.
 At the step to setup the IAM role for replication we can get an error - _"Inavlid role specified in replication configuration!"_.
-This happens because the user yu are logged in as is an IAM user without (IAM permissions), i.e. not the _root user_.
+This happens because the user yu are logged in as is an IAM user (typically non-root users are not given IAM permissions), i.e. not the _root user_.
 In order for replication to create the role it requires the current user to have IAM permissions.
-   - Only new and modified objects after turning on CRR will get replicated over, already existing objects do not (_this is similar to Versioining, versions are created only once we turn it on, for existing objects the versions will be nul_).
+   - Only new and modified objects after turning on CRR will get replicated over, already existing objects will not (_this is similar to Versioining, versions are created only once we turn it on, for existing objects the versions will be null_).
 Existing objects have to be copied over via the CLI.
    - For CLI, install the AWS CLI and then configure it with the _Access Key Id_ and _Secret Access Key_ of the desired user account.
    ```
    $ aws configure